nsidc/qgreenland/doc/tutorials/interacting-with-geospatial-data.md

-# Interacting with Geospatial Data in QGreenland
+# Interacting with Geospatial Data in QGreenland Core

 ## Spatial Data Overview